 Girl Defined Explained

-Girl Defined is a Christian lifestyle blog and YouTube channel run by sisters Bethany Beal and Kristen Clark which focuses on purity culture and navigating mainstream America as an evangelical.
+Girl Defined is a Christian lifestyle blog and YouTube channel run by sisters Bethany Beal and Kristen Clark which focuses on purity culture and navigating mainstream America as an evangelical Christian.

 History

-In 2018, Girl Defined became a meme after YouTubers Cody Ko and Noel Miller featured Girl Defined's content on their series That's Cringe.
-This began a trend in which influencers and regular people made videos parodying and mocking Girl Defined.[2]
+Girl Defined became the subject of an Internet meme in 2018 after comedy YouTubers Cody Ko and Noel Miller featured Girl Defined's content on their series That's Cringe.
+This began a trend on social media in which influencers and regular users made videos parodying and mocking Girl Defined.[2]

-In 2021, Beal went viral for sharing her story of having her first kiss at 30 during her wedding.[4]
+The sisters started posting on the platform TikTok in the 2020s.[3]
+In 2021, Beal went viral for sharing her story of having her first kiss at the age of 30 during her wedding.[4]

 Views